 Briona Grant ’20 M.A., a graduate residence director for Bethel Hall and candidate in the University’s master’s degree program in clinical mental health counseling, was one of several students who was recently honored at an awards ceremony for demonstrating leadership, promoting diversity, and for being a “fully charged” member of the campus community.

-The latest issue of "CP Scene," the official newsletter of the University’s master’s degree programs in community psychology and clinical mental health counseling, features spotlights on current students, profiles on alumni and faculty, and an overview of a course on family therapy that was taught by Melissa Whitson, Ph.D. at the University's campus in Prato, Italy.View Fall 2019 PDF
+Enjoy the latest issue of "CP Scene," the official newsletter of the University's master's degree programs in community psychology and clinical mental health counseling.View Spring 2021 PDF

 An advanced degree from the University of New Haven will help you take your career to the next level.
 Each program offers convenient scheduling, personalized attention, and state-of-the-art facilities.

 Financial Aid Opportunities

 The University of New Haven Graduate School is an excellent value with reasonable tuition.
 Of course, you will still have bills to pay and the Financial Aid office can help.